winft/wrapland/CONTRIBUTING.md

     Instead provide the correct value A by changing B to C.

 ### Tooling
-There is a linter on merge requests checking every included commit for being in line with this specification.
-This linter can also be used locally before opening a merge request:
+There is a linter on pull requests checking every included commit for being in line with this specification.
+This linter can also be used locally before opening a pull request:

     yarn global add commitlint
     yarn add conventional-changelog-conventionalcommits
     commitlint --verbose --config ci/commitlint.config.js -f origin/master

 ## Contact
-When you have a quick question about contributing to Wrapland join our [Gitter room][gitter-room].
+When you have a quick question about contributing to Wrapland join The Compositor Modules [Matrix room][matrix-room].
 For more complex questions open a separate [issue ticket][issue].

 In case you are unsure if your question should go into a separate issue ticket drop by in our Gitter